 Apple’s design for the iPhone 6 Plus was beautiful simplicity, wrapping rounded edges into glass in an unassuming style typical of past iPhones.
 Apple decided not to fix what wasn’t broken, bringing back a nearly identical style for the 6S Plus.
 However, it did improve the phone’s enclosure, borrowing a page out of the aerospace industry’s book and wrapping it in an alloy of 7000 Series aluminum.
 In other words, this is the strongest and most durable iPhone yet.

-Apple also demonstrated the phone’s impressively fast performance by showing it play a wide number of available mobile games, all of which looked to perform incredibly smoothly.
-With iOS 9 rolling out now, Apple also took time to show just how intelligent and advanced the new operating system is.
-From an upgrade to its Maps application to a new-and-improved Siri, iOS 9 functions beautifully on the new phones.
-The iPhone 6S Plus also touts what Apple calls 3D Touch (no, it’s not just a renaming of Force Touch) which grants users an extra level of touch sensitivity.
-For instance, a slight touch on an application brings up a table similar to a right-click menu you might see on a computer.
-Apple claims this improves user productivity and streamlines the smartphone experience when time is at a premium.
-Although you can get iOS 9 on the 6 Plus, it won’t support the new 3D Touch feature.
+The iPhone 6S Plus also touts what Apple calls 3D Touch, which grants users an extra level of touch sensitivity.
+Slightly touching an application, for instance, brings up a table that’s similar to the right-click menu you might see on a computer.
+Apple claims the feature improves productivity and streamlines the smartphone experience when time is at a premium.
+Although you can get iOS 10 on the 6 Plus, it doesn’t support the 3D Touch feature.

 Packed within the camera’s massive upgrade is also the ability for users to not only shoot HD videos, but incredibly detailed 4K videos.
-Obviously it’s tough to put much stock in 4K actually mattering on something with a screen as “small” as an iPhone 6S Plus, but the videos Apple paraded across stage certainly looked a whole heck of a lot better than anything shot on a 6 Plus.
+Obviously it’s tough to put much stock in 4K actually mattering on something with a screen as “small” as an iPhone 6S Plus, but videos shot in 4K certainly looked a whole heck of a lot better than anything shot on a 6 Plus.
 Moreover, with 4K gaining popularity and momentum in the HD community, why not include it if the tech is there?